PhantomInsights/covid-19/README.md

 The university of Johns Hopkins provides various datasets that contain global data of the COVID-19 pandemic that are daily updated.

-Our goal is to merge the time series datasets into one CSV file.
+Our goal is to merge the time-series datasets into one CSV file.

 The first thing to do is to define the CSV urls and their kind.